Sign up for PLTL here!

 - How to participate in PLTL

-The application for Spring 2023 will be posted here and will open the first week of classes.
+The application for Fall 2023 will be posted here and will open the first week of classes.
 The form will also be available via links on the Canvas sites for Calculus I, Calculus II, Calculus III, Intro Gen Chem I, Gen Chem I and Physics I.

 - Students who contact the program directors after that time may be put on a waitlist and placed into groups if spots become available, depending on the program.